connectrpc/connect-go/README.md

 type-safe client.
 Handlers and clients support three protocols: gRPC, gRPC-Web, and Connect's own protocol.

-The [Connect protocol][protocol] is a simple, POST-only protocol that works over HTTP/1.1 or HTTP/2.
+The [Connect protocol][protocol] is a simple protocol that works over HTTP/1.1 or HTTP/2.
 It takes the best portions of gRPC and gRPC-Web, including streaming, and packages them into a protocol that works equally well in browsers, monoliths, and microservices.
 Calling a Connect API is as easy as using `curl`.
 Try it with our live demo:

 ```